berkeleyo/fortinet-azure-sdwan-ipsec/README.md

-# Fortinet SD-WAN/IPsec to Azure
+# fortinet-azure-sdwan-ipsec

-Reference configs + notes for connecting FortiGate to Azure hub-and-spoke.
+Reference configs and diagrams for Fortinet SD-WAN + IPsec to Azure hub-and-spoke.

-## Notes
+## Getting started
+- Clone and explore.
-- Use route-based VPN on FortiGate
+- Use the CI workflows as examples.

-- In Azure: use Virtual Network Gateway (VpnGw SKU)
-- Enable MSS clamping if you see fragmentation on IPsec
+---

+# Fortinet Azure SD-WAN IPsec

+Reference IPsec stanzas and Azure notes.
+Replace with vendor-validated configs for production.